jslefche/sem_book/docs/06-Multigroup_models.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05    c = constrained
 ```

 If we examine the output, we see the output table of model-wide interactions.
-Its important to note that the package uses `car::Anova` with `type = "III"` sums-of-squares to estimate the interactions by default, but other types (e.g., type II) are accepted using the `test.type = ` argument.
+It's important to note that the package uses `car::Anova` with `type = "II"` sums-of-squares to estimate the interactions by default, but other types (e.g., type III) are accepted using the `test.type = ` argument (or type I using the base `anova` function).

 As above, only the path from x -> y is significantly different among groups.
 In this case, the function explicitly reports that the path `y -> z constrained to the global model`.

 Next, as in *lavaan*, are the coefficient tables for each group.
 Values that have been constrained are the same between the two models, while the unconstrained path from $x -> y$ is different between groups "a" and "b".

-Its important to note that the standardized coefficients *do* differ for each group even though the paths are constrained.
+It's important to note that the standardized coefficients *do* differ for each group even though the paths are constrained.
 Again, this is because the variance differs between groups.
 Thus the standardization:

     $$\beta_{std} = \beta*\left( \frac{sd_{x}}{sd_{y}} \right)$$